MAHTEP/TEMOA-Italy/README.md

 ## Features

 TEMOA-Italy is an energy model instance on the Italian energy system.
-The model is built based on the well-established [TIMES-Italy](https://biblioteca.bologna.enea.it/RT/2011/2011_9_ENEA.pdf) model (https://biblioteca.bologna.enea.it/RT/2011/2011_9_ENEA.pdf), re-arranged in the open-source framework TEMOA (Tools for Energy Modeling Optimization and Analysis https://temoacloud.com/).
+The model is built based on the well-established [TIMES-Italy](https://biblioteca.bologna.enea.it/RT/2011/2011_9_ENEA.pdf) model, re-arranged in the open-source framework TEMOA (Tools for Energy Modeling Optimization and Analysis https://temoacloud.com/).
 The input set is to be prescribed through self-explanatory excel files.
 The developing team includes Prof. L. Savoldi[^1], D. Lerede[^2], M. Nicoli[^2]  @ Energy Department “Galileo Ferraris” @ [Politecnico di Torino](https://www.polito.it/).
 Please, contact us at:
 * laura.savoldi@polito.it
 * daniele.lerede@polito.it